h1n054ur/testing/.openhands/microagents/search_and_purchase_cli_split_agent.md

 ---
 triggers:
-  - split purchase command into search and purchase
+  - safely split purchase into search and purchase in CLI only
+  - preserve menu functionality
-  - show progress and output for search
+  - show progress and output for CLI search
-  - purchase requires exact number
+  - CLI purchase takes exact number only
 agent: CodeActAgent
 ---